 “If Jace is going to do most of the singing we better find out if he can sing,” Robby demands.

 I know the answer to that one, and Jace proves it to everyone else.
 No one with his ear is going to sing off-key.
 We decide it will be another Motown show, so we can do some of the dance tunes we plan for Jenna’s party.
-Iggy is mad we aren’t going to do metal, but he doesn’t complain.
+Iggy is mad we are not going to do metal, but he does not complain.
 He knows he can always whip up metal head frenzy and charge the stage to take over the mic.
 Just a part of our traveling rock n roll show.

 After practice is over, Hippie comes up to Jace and me to say his moms want to meet us.
-It’s a busy day, with the show still coming up.
+It iss a busy day, with the show still coming up.

 “Can we do it when we’re not so busy?”
 I ask.